 The U.S. Department of Veterans Affairs provided $3 million in outcomes payments for the project.

-The Tuscaloosa VA Medical Center will support local VA medical centers to offer Individual Placement and Support, an evidence-based employment service, for Veterans with PTSD.
+The Tuscaloosa Research & Educational Advancement Corporation supported local VA medical centers to offer IPS, an evidence-based employment service, for veterans with PTSD.

-Social Finance supported the design and financial structuring of the project, raised the capital, and will provide active performance management services for the duration of the project.
+Social Finance supported the design and financial structuring of the project, raised the capital, and provided active performance management services for the duration of the project.

 Westat will lead the evaluation of the project.

-Jones Day is serving as legal counsel to Social Finance for this project.
+Jones Day served as legal counsel to Social Finance for the project.

-Wilmington Trust is serving as fiscal agent and custodian for this project.
+Wilmington Trust served as fiscal agent and custodian for the project.